 Hearts on Fire diamonds are a rip-off.
-If you want a perfectly cut diamond, buy a Brian Gavin Signature Diamond for much less money.
+If you want a perfectly cut diamond, buy an Astor by Blue Nile, a Brian Gavin Signature Diamond or a James Allen True Hearts cut diamond for much less money.
 If you have a more personal question (for specific advice about what to buy), feel free to contact us.

-Readers already familiar with The Diamond Pro know that in general, I am not a fan of branded diamonds.
+Readers already familiar with The Diamond Pro know that in general that even though, according to diamonds.net sales continue to rise, I am not a fan of branded diamonds.
 The vast majority of branded diamonds are non-standard cuts.

 The big part is the marketing blitz that escorts the new “special cut.”.
 The more intelligently crafted campaigns will include something that appeals to both the right brain and left brain.